Hire freelance 3D rendering services & 3D designers for your company

 Real-time ray tracing

-Ray tracing is an intensive process that has traditionally been used only for non-real-time rendering.
+Ray tracing is an intensive process traditionally used only for non-real-time rendering.
 It creates stunning photorealistic imagery for applications like feature films and advertising.
 Ray tracing tracks individual light rays as they leave the camera or eye and bounce off multiple surfaces.
-Thousands of calculations render reflections, sub-surface scattering, translucency, and other gorgeous nuances.
+Thousands of calculations render reflections, sub-surface scattering, transparency, and other gorgeous nuances.

 Until recently, ray tracing was far too slow for real-time rendering, but now that’s changing.
-NVIDIA’s new Turing line of graphics cards, introduced in 2018, have real-time support for ray tracing technology (RTX).
+NVIDIA’s new Turing line of graphics cards, introduced in 2018, has support from real-time ray tracing technology (RTX).
 Using the graphics processing unit (GPU) for ray tracing improves the processing speed.
-Shaders for all the objects in a scene also need to be held in the GPU, so RTX can run on only these new, high-capacity cards.
+Shaders for all the objects in a scene must also be held in the GPU so RTX can run on only these new, high-capacity cards.

 Enhanced denoising is another strategy that today’s most advanced graphics cards can use to increase the frame rate in real-time ray tracing.
 Denoising reduces the number of rays used to render the scene.
-This is done by the Tensor Cores in the Turing GPUs.
+The Tensor Cores do this in the Turing GPUs.
 For even more speed, the RT Cores in the Turing cards allow for even faster calculations.

-Because RTX is so new to the market, real-time ray tracing is limited for now.
-The very best ray-tracing results still require up to 10 hours per frame on a high-performance, multi-GPU computer.
+Real-time ray tracing is limited because RTX is so new to the market.
+The best ray-tracing results require 10 hours per frame on a high-performance, multi-GPU computer.

 Real-time ray tracing is on the cutting edge of interactive rendering.
 Cad Crowd can advise you on how to feature this state-of-the-art technology in your project.
 Read more about real-time ray tracing!